Stop overpaying for internet - Find exclusive discounts and rewards in your area.

 Low promotional pricing adds equipment fee after year one and doubles after year two

 At first glance, Breezeline’s prices seem great. $20 a month for 100 Mbps download speed/10 Mbps upload speed?
-That’s pretty cheap.
+That’s pretty cheap... right around $0.20 per Mbps.
 So is $30 a month for 200 Mbps download/20 Mbps upload.
-And the latter speed is fast enough to fully qualify as high-speed internet by the FCC’s definition [4].
+And the latter speed is fast enough to fully qualify as high-speed internet by the FCC’s definition [7].
 Alas, the deal doesn’t last forever.
-It doesn’t even last the full promotional 24 months, because after year one, you will pay a $17.99 equipment fee.
+After year one, you will pay a $14.95 equipment fee, unless you decide to buy your own equipment.
 It’s the same story as for many cable internet providers.
 More than any other ISPs, the cable internet providers often use murky pricing models with hidden fees and price hikes.
-The good news is that now, the FCC requires broadband labels listing all charges [5].
+The good news is that now, the FCC requires broadband labels listing all charges [8].
 So, once you actually enter your address and get through to a list of plans for your household on the Breezeline site, you will see a beautiful row of clear plan labels underneath the marketing copy.
 From those labels, you will be able to clearly see the massive price increases that will take effect after month 24.
 But if Breezeline is the only wired internet provider in your area, you may find that it is your best option, at least for the first two years.
+And if you want to up your speeds to 500 Mbps or 1 Gig, you can actually get your first month free, along with a gift card [9].
 Still, check for other providers and their offered speeds.
 Some fixed wireless providers may be able to support 200 Mbps speeds, if they have 5G networks.

 Reliability and Performance